 The leaves grow in an alternate fashion and grow to 4″ long x 2″ wide or thereabouts.
 Leaves are smooth to slightly hairy (glabrous to slightly pubescent).
 Leaves are said to be double-pinnate, pinnately divided, and triangular-lanceolate.

-Pinnatifid leaflets shallowly to deeply divided.
+Pinnatifid leaflets are shallowly to deeply divided.
 GEEZ!
 Anyway, they are kind of soft and ferny looking.
 You can see the fuzz on the leaves in the above close-up.

 Plants are erect to somewhat sprawly.
-Stems are light green or purplish-green and are multi-branching.
+Stems are light green or purplish green and are multi-branching.
 Hairs grow from the stems in lines where branching occurs.
 Lower leaves have long petioles (stems) while the upper leaves have shorter petioles and are nearly sessile (no petioles).
 There is supposedly a sheath that wraps around the base of the petiole.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
+The farm I live on is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 100 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
-I just like growing, photographing and writing about my experience.
-I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
+I just like growing, photographing, and writing about my experience.
+I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
-I would enjoy hearing from you especially if you notice something is a bit whacky
+I would enjoy hearing from you especially if you notice something is a bit whacky.